envoyproxy/gateway/docs/latest/design/egctl.md

 EG should provide a command line tool with following capabilities:

 - One-stop installation/uninstallation experience
-- Collect configuration form data plane
+- Collect configuration from data plane
 - Change envoy logging configuration on the fly
 - Analyse system configuration